Justin-Mathieu/reading-notes/Class04.md

 ## Html Chapter 15 (*Layout*)

 > To group together sections of a page a div element is commonlly used.
-> Browsers default to normal flow unless specified.    (relativ, absolute, or fixed)
+> Browsers default to normal flow unless specified.    (relative, absolute, or fixed)
 > Float is used to move content either left or right and creat a colunm effect.
 > Pages can either be fixed or liquid.
 > Pages should be 960-1000 px.demonstrating relevance in the first 600 px.